Head of a Woman

 Impression: Unusually strong

-Condition: Excellent (barely visible, trace focal toning in the peripheral margin only in the top left corner from a previous overmat, only evident upon close scrutiny in ideal lighting conditions; otherwise flawless), framed
+Condition: Excellent (trace focal toning in the peripheral margin in the top left corner from a previous overmat, barely if at all discernible upon close scrutiny; otherwise flawless), framed

 Price: Upon request